Grate-Oracle-Lewot/GrateCrystal/README.md

 - Kanto: Porygon2 Lv40 (4000C), Togetic Lv50 (5000C), Dragonite Lv60 (9999C)

 ## Locations
-- Viridian Forest (similar layout to Gen I with the National Park tileset)
+- Viridian Forest (similar layout to Gen I, with the National Park tileset)
 - Pewter Museum (fossils can be resurrected at Lv.1, with a random chance to start in their evolved form, e.g. Kabutops instead of Kabuto)
 - Mt.
 Moon expanded (similar layout to Gen I, no Rockets)
 - Silph Co. upper floors (similar layout to Gen I, no Rockets; defeat the Chief for endless free Up-Grades)